Samantha Martin & Delta Sugar

 Samantha Martin was musically precocious, and as her mom blasted everything from Aretha Franklin to Sinead O’Connor through the living room stereo all that righteous singing went straight into a pair of very receptive ears.

-Samantha released her first record in 2008, but it wasn’t until 2015 that this powerhouse vocalist hit her stride: with the newly-minted Samantha Martin & Delta Sugar focusing on retro-soul and southern blues and gospel, their debut CD, Send the Nightingale, garnered a notable four nominations at that year’s Maple Blues Awards (including Best Female Vocalist and Best New Group).
-More CDs followed, as did a further slew of nominations and awards, including a 2019 Juno nod.
+Samantha released her first record in 2008, but it wasn’t until 2015 that this powerhouse vocalist really hit her stride as the leader of Delta Sugar, an immediately popular band laser focused on retro-soul and southern blues and gospel.
+Their debut CD, Send the Nightingale, garnered a notable four nominations at that year’s Maple Blues Awards, including Best Female Vocalist and Best New Group.

-At that point touring extensively in Europe, Samantha and her wrecking crew of a band wowed audiences at clubs, concert stages, and, later, major European festivals.
-By now boasting an expanded horn section and the swirling funk of a Hammond organ, Delta Sugar and its electrifying lead singer had absorbed and recast the sounds of everyone from Mavis Staples, Sharon Jones, and Otis Redding to Booker T. and the MG’s, Ann Peebles, and Sam & Dave.
+Eventually boasting an expanded horn section and the swirling funk of a Hammond organ, Delta Sugar and its electrifying lead singer had absorbed and recast the sounds of everyone from Mavis Staples and Otis Redding to Booker T. and the MG’s, Ann Peebles, and Sam & Dave.
+The result was thrilling, authentic, turbo-charged soul that, as one reviewer put, made Delta Sugar “the modern incarnation of the sort of band you might have seen as part of a Stax touring revue in the ‘60s.”
+Audiences all over North America and Europe were galvanized by their thrilling live performances.

 Share this event